 User policies are applied when a user who is a member of a particular organisational unit (OU) logs into a device or signs into the Chrome browser on another device (Windows, Apple, Linux, Android).

 A comprehensive list of Chrome user policies is maintained by Google.
 User policies include items such as wireless network settings, automatically installing apps, pinning apps to the taskbar, which web pages open at start up and some printing settings.
-The Chrome Management License is not required to set User Policies.
+The Chrome Education License is not required to set User Policies.

 Device policies are applied to the Chromebook, regardless of who is using the device.
 A list of device policies and how to set them is maintained by Google.
 A Chrome Device Management License is required to set device policies.

 Read through the list of policies and consider how they may be useful to you.
 For example, devices can be deprovisioned from your G Suite domain, or disabled if they are lost or stolen.
 The “Disabled device return instructions” setting allows you to include a return address and contact phone number on the device boot screen.

 Device settings can also be used to restrict who is able to log in to the Chromebook, alternatively the Chromebook can be set to “kiosk mode”.
 Some Google Cloud Print settings are also controlled by device policies.

 Use the ‘Mobile devices’ section of the Device Management panel with caution.
 This section enables management of the G Suite aspects of the device (Gmail etc) of anyone who signs into yourG Suite domain using a mobile device, even if the device is not owned by your school.

 During the first month of your Chromebook deployment, be prepared to discover that your wireless network coverage or performance may require improving.
 Move or add Wireless Access Points to suit where your Chromebooks are being used.
 Encourage your teachers to have alternative lessons planned if using Chromebooks at a location or classroom that has yet to be confirmed as having good wireless performance.